Clive Williams is an internet researcher and writer on many genres. He has a BSc. Degree in Information Systems.

 Your windshield wiper washers are very essential in maintaining a crystal clear view of your driving environment.
 A good view can make a big difference in safe driving.
 It can make the difference in you having an accident or reaching home safe to your loved ones.
-But one problem millions of drivers face on a regular basis is that their windshield wiper washer ends up getting clogged up and thus doesn't allow washer fluid to be sprayed on to the windshield to help keep it clean and clear.
+But one problem drivers face on a regular basis is that their windshield wiper washer gets clogged up and thus doesn't allow washer fluid to be sprayed onto the windshield to help keep it clean and clear.

 When your wiper sprayer gets clogged, you don't have to run to the nearest auto parts store, you can simply clean out the clogged material from the sprayer yourself.
 Follow the steps below to get your windshield washer spraying fast again.

 - Flat-head screwdriver.
 You will need the flat screwdriver to pry off the washer from the bonnet of the car to work on it effectively.